mafiascum/forum-loader/README.md

 # MafiaScum Forum
 This repo hosts the code used on https://forum.mafiascum.net

+# IF DEVELOPING ON WINDOWS
+Before cloning this repository, run:

+`git config --global core.autocrlf input`

+This will ensure that any file references don't have unexpected CRs at the end of them.

 # Run with Docker Compose
 This assumes your already have Docker and Docker Compose installed.
 If you don't, go find a guide for installing on the OS you're using (The official docs will likely be helpful here).